 Yes.
 Each group is responsible for conducting background checks on all participants ages 18 or older.

 + WHAT IS YOUR PAYMENT SCHEDULE?

-The $50 per participant deposit is due 15 days after your online registration.
+The $150 per participant deposit is due to reserve your trip.
 The deposit is non-refundable and non-transferable.
 The last day to cancel participants is two months prior to your trip departure.
 If you need to make cancellations after two months, your group is still responsible for paying the full fee for all participant registrations reserved.
 If you have any questions or concerns about this, please contact our office and we would be happy to discuss in more detail.